fxi/shinyCluster/README.md

 # Change logs

+0.0.5 -> 0.0.6

+ - wait on shiny port to be available using net.connect
+ - better error handling

 0.0.2 -> 0.0.5

  - paths issues
  - better example

 0.0.1 -> 0.0.2

  - build a node module
  - use sticky-cluster
  - simplify everything